feroult/yawp/README.md

     }
 ```

-Finally Shields have a façade API.
+Finally, Shields have a façade API.
 That means you can specify what attributes of your model a user can read or write.
 To do this, create a java interface that your model implements.
 Inside this interface specify what setters and getters will be allowed:

 ```java
     @Endpoint(path = "/people")